8xFF/atm0s-media-server/docs/getting-started/quick-start/rtmp.md

 # RTMP

 You can use RTMP to publish to our media server.
-Currently we dont support transcode, so you need to publish with same resolution and codec with your room.
+Currently, we don't support transcoding, so you need to publish with the same resolution and codec that correspond to your viewers.

-Prefer codecs:
+Preferred codecs:

 - Video: H264, baseline profile, bitrate 2500kbps
 - Audio: AAC, bitrate 128kbps